jhndan/Acuesta-Bautista_Internship_2022/hardware_schematic/readme.md

-PROJECT: Schematic Diagram of ADF7030-1
+PROJECT: ADF7030-1

--Cadence Allegro file
+-Schematic Diagram PDF

--ADF7030-1 Data sheet
+-ADF7030-1 Datasheet

 *Our first task as an intern in ADI